Anti-collision Technologies for Unmanned Aerial Vehicles: Recent Advances and Future Trends: Collision Avoidance Methods

 \subsubsection{Graph Theory Methods}

-The graph theory based collision avoidance methods consist of Voronoi graph search algorithm, Laguerre graph search algorithm, etc. This kind of methods divide the space into a graph and traverse the graph to find the best path from source to destination.
+The graph theory based collision avoidance methods consist of Voronoi graph search algorithm, Laguerre graph search algorithm, {and so on}.
+This kind of methods divide the space into a graph and traverse the graph to find the best path from source to destination. {The graph theory methods are difficult to be applied to avoid collision with dynamic obstacles, because the global graph needs to be reconstructed after the change of the positions of obstacles, which brings huge time consumption.}

-(1) Voronoi graph search algorithm
+(1) Voronoi {Graph Search Algorithm}

 As illustrated in Fig. \ref{A Voronoi Graph}, each edge in the Voronoi graph is a vertical bisector of two points.
-The Voronoi graph search algorithm for collision avoidance regards obstacles as points, regards edges of the Voronoi graph as flight paths, and applies algorithms like Dijkstra algorithm to search for the shortest path from source to destination.
+The Voronoi graph search algorithm for collision avoidance regards obstacles as points, regards edges of the Voronoi graph as flight paths, and applies algorithms such as Dijkstra algorithm to search for the shortest path from source to destination.

 The algorithm was widely used by robots and is applied in UAVs' path planning recently. \cite{M_CA_CM_6} designed the Voronoi graph search algorithm for UAVs and estimated its performance.
-It shows that the time consumption of the algorithm mainly comes from the establishment and smoothing of the Voronoi graph, and will increase sharply when obstacles increases.
+It shows that the time consumption of the algorithm mainly comes from the establishment and smoothing of the Voronoi graph, and will increase sharply when the number of obstacles increases.

-Further more, \cite{M_CA_CM_7} improved the Dijkstra algorithm after the Voronoi graph was constructed.
+Furthermore, \cite{M_CA_CM_7} improved the Dijkstra algorithm after the Voronoi graph was constructed.
 When the destination changes, the algorithm can update the flight path in time, which improves the applicability of the Voronoi graph search algorithm.

-(2) Laguerre graph search algorithm
+(2) Laguerre {Graph Search Algorithm}

 The Laguerre graph is a variation of Voronoi graph.
 The distance from each edge to the adjacent points is no longer the same, but proportional to the weight of the adjacent points.
 When applied for collision avoidance, the weight of the points is set by the radius of circumscribed circle of obstacles, which avoids the disadvantage of Voronoi graph that the flight path may cross the obstacles when the obstacles are too large or too close.